The Ultimate Guide to the Japan Rail Pass

 Consider luggage forwarding for big suitcases

-Oversized luggage isn’t allowed on the Shinkansen, and reservations are even required for 160–250 cm bags.
+Oversized luggage isn’t allowed on the Shinkansen, and special seat reservations are even required for 160–250 cm bags.
 Takkyūbin luggage forwarding lets you safely and affordably send bags between hotels or to the airport.
 It’s extremely common and saves a lot of stress, and I like not having to haul big bags through crowded train stations.

 Download apps for easier planning

 Apps like Japan Travel by Navitime make navigating the rail system so much simpler.
 You can plan JR Pass routes, see timetables, and get real-time updates.
-We also love the fact that you can just filter out routes that aren’t covered by the pass, which is so much easier than double checking every connection yourself.
+We also love the fact that you can just filter out routes that aren’t covered by the pass, which is so much easier than double-checking every connection yourself.

 Always arrive early at big stations